 Alabama rot is a relatively new disease to the UK, having been first reported here in 2012.
-There have been only 153 confirmed cases between November 2012 and March 2018.
+There have only been a few hundred confirmed or suspected cases since then.

 Is my dog at risk?

-With only 153 confirmed cases of Alabama rot in the UK as of March 2018, the risk of your dog getting the disease is small.
+With only 12 confirmed cases as of February 2020, the risk of your dog getting Alabama rot is small.

 However, because the cause of the disease remains unknown, every dog is potentially at risk.